Contributors Dropdown icon

 Thomas has over 10 years of marketing experience.
 After working in media and SEO agencies for 8 years, he joined Funnel in 2022.

 Do you want to allocate your digital marketing budget across channels?
-Read on the learn how to do it in the smart way.
+Read on learn the smart way to structure your budget, and don't forget to download our free budget template to get started.

-We’ll be breaking down the process to optimize your marketing budget allocation across different channels for the best results.
+We’ll be breaking down the process to optimize your marketing budget allocation across different channels for the best results, to help you meet your marketing goals.

 Budget allocation is the practice of allocating money to different departments or projects.
 Within marketing, it also means deciding how much you will invest in different marketing channels.